'Misleading': Centre refutes new $2bn submarine deal with Russia

 Nuclear submarine to enhance India's maritime capabilities

-The nuclear-powered submarine will be a significant addition to India's maritime capabilities.
+The Bloomberg report claimed the agreement came after nearly 10 years of negotiations and that Indian officials had visited a Russian shipyard in November.
+India expects delivery of the vessel within two years, though the project's complexity may cause delays, the sources said.
 The vessel will be larger than two existing submarines in the Indian Navy's fleet.
-Ahead of Putin's visit, India's Chief of Naval Staff Dinesh K Tripathi told reporters this week that the attack submarine would be commissioned soon but did not provide any details.
+India's Chief of Naval Staff Dinesh Tripathi earlier told reporters that the attack submarine would be commissioned soon but did not provide details.

 Lease details